zenika-open-source/promote-open-source-project/README.md

 <summary>👌 Insall/Usage must be super easy</summary>
 <p>

-> You'll probably lost users if your project is not user friendly.
+> You'll probably lost visitors if your project is not user friendly.

 </p>
 </details>